 PMDD affects between 3-8% of women at childbearing age (after puberty and before the menopause), with many females having a diagnosis of depression or anxiety too.
 This figure is highly likely to be underestimated due to the lack of awareness of the condition.

-Causes of premenstrual dysphoric disorder?
+What are the causes of premenstrual dysphoric disorder?

 Unfortunately, the cause of PMDD is currently unknown.
 However, as the vast majority of people have normal levels of sex hormones, it is thought to be caused by a negative response to the fluctuation of these hormones during the menstrual cycle.